-Around 400 AD, the Hopewell culture collapsed.
+Around 400 AD, their culture collapsed.
 Nobody knows why this happened.
 It may have something to do with changes in the environment.
 After several hundred years, the Mississippian culture took its place.